7 Reasons Why People Change Their Name

 Homosexual couple sitting on floor and enjoying new home

-There are many reasons someone might want to change their name—marriage and divorce are the most common.
+There are many reasons someone might want to change their namemarriage and divorce are the most common.
 However, there are several reasons people change their name and having an attorney to walk you through the process is critical.

 Name changes are more common than you probably realize, and the reasons people change their names range from A to Z. No matter why you might consider changing your name, the process is quick and easy.
+Some of the most common reasons people legally change their names include the following.

 Name change after marriage or divorce